Scladina: Public education

-The ASBL Archéologie Andennaise has established an educational mission in consequence of the prolonged, intense and insightful study of the site and the enormous implications of the acquired information and data.
-The idea is to correctly inform about prehistory, deemed to be still perceived as nebulous and mythical by the general public.
-The site and its documentation center are open to the public all year round.
-Private groups, school classes are permanently granted access to the cave, the laboratory, the museum gallery with multimedia program rooms, accompanied by the researchers and scientists themselves.
+The ASBL Archéologie Andennaise has undertaken an educational mission as a result of the extensive, detailed, and insightful study of the site and the significant implications of the acquired information and data.
+The aim is to accurately inform the public about prehistory, which still appears nebulous and mythical to many.
+The site and its documentation centre are accessible to the public throughout the year.
+Private groups and school classes are permanently granted access to the cave, the laboratory, the museum gallery with multimedia programme rooms, accompanied by researchers and scientists themselves.